The Enlarged Board of Appeal has jurisdiction overA22 CBE):

 If such rejection is not voted unanimously, the request is transmitted to the Grand Chamber without any opinion on the substance in the 5-memberA17 RPGCR).

-2) Irregularities to be corrected within the deadline for submitting the request
+Irregularities to be corrected within the time limit for filing the application

 As a first step, the EPO verifiesR108 (1) EPC) the compliance of the application with the provisions relating to